geometric-intelligence/TopoBenchmark/README.md

 ## Overview

-`TopoBenchmarkX` is a Python library developed to train and compare the performances of topological neural networks using different topological domains.
+`TopoBenchmarkX` (TBX) is a Python library developed to train and compare the performances of topological neural networks using different topological domains.
 Here, a _topological domain_ means a graph, a simplicial complex, a cellular complex, or a hypergraph.

 The main pipeline trains and evaluates a wide range of state-of-the-art neural networks (see [:gear: Neural Networks](https://github.com/pyt-team/TopoBenchmarkX/blob/ninamiolane-readme/README.md#gear-neural-networks)) on numerous and varied datasets and benchmark tasks.